-Pin 6 of the analog interface (see section 3.6.4.5) is by default assigned to signal both device alarms OT and PF.
+Pin 6 of the analog interface (see section "3.6.4.3.
+Analog interface specification") is by default assigned to signal both device alarms OT and PF.
 This parameter allows to also enable signaling only one of both (3 possible combinations):